 Opportunities provided to our young people bring the world even closer:

-- Sister School in Cividale del Friuli, Italy and an annual study tour
+- Sister School in Cividale del Friuli, Italy study tour

 - Study Tours to Japan and New Zealand

 - Local and international service projects: Libraries Without Borders, for the Batase village in Nepal

 - JCU Young Language Ambassador and Language Champions programs